 For other forms of RSI, surgery may not be an appropriate treatment.
 Even if you have CTS, you may wish to consider nonsurgical options (workload reduction, improved ergonomics, physical therapy; see above).
 Without surgery, recovery is still very much possible.
 In my case, I did not have CTS, and never considered surgery.
 At it's worst, the severity of the pain in my hands/wrists was about a 9 out of 10, and I could barely grip even the lightest objects (e.g., I would turn faucets on and off using my elbow).
 Now, I play tennis and the banjo regularly, and do a minimal amount of typing, relying on dictation software for the rest.
 I still have occaisonal pain when my workload increases, but it goes away with a couple days rest.
 It's not a complete recovery, but it's sufficient for my lifestyle.

 Here are five general tips that I have found to be helpful.
 If you don't think you are able to spare the time or money to implement these ideas, think again.
 You are probably underestimating the value of a healthy body.

-Retailers such as Best Buy may have good deals.
-Look for a copy of the next-to-most-recent release; it should serve your purposes at a lower cost, and place less demand on your computer's cpu and memory.
+If you purchace voice activation software, you don't need the most recent release; an earlier version should serve your purposes at a lower cost, and place less demand on your computer's cpu and memory.